yxt7979/Streaming_media_technology/README.md

 ### The Sixth part (2021.01.24 - 2021.01.28)

+For me:

 - Read the paper 《Flocking_based_Live_Streaming_of_360_degree_Video_Final_Version》
 - Focus on algorithms and environments

+For Senior Yang Chen:

+- Read the paper《Multi-Agent Deep Reinforcement Learning Based Live 360-Degree Video Streaming on Edge》
+- Focus on the environments and the datasets.

+### The Seventh part (2021.01.29 - 2021.02.02)

+For me :

+- Read the paper《Edge-Assisted QoE Optimization of HTTP DL》of Infocom20.
+- In conjunction with the latest article (flocking)

+For Senior Yang Chen :

+- Read the paper of the dataset.《A Dataset for Exploring User Behaviors in VR Spherical Video Streaming》
+- learn about the dataset and the  experimental environment.

 PS : Maybe you find that some of the pictures can not be loaded, that's because Github can not load the file without the suffix name.
 To solve the problem, you can: